What Is an Inverse Head and Shoulders Pattern in Trading?

 The Inverse Head and Shoulders Pattern: Trading Example

-On the daily chart of the EUR/USD pair, the price formed an inverted H&S pattern.
+On the daily chart of the EUR/USD pair, the price formed an inverse H&S pattern.
 A breakout is always followed by an increase in trading volumes.
 To confirm the price breakout (1), a trader could have used a volume indicator.
 In the reverse head and shoulders chart above, the volumes rose when the price broke above the neckline (2).
 However, this wasn’t enough to confirm a trade.
 A trader could have used a moving average crossover.
-The 14-day moving average rose above the 21-day MA before the breakout (3).
+The 14-day moving average moved above the 21-day MA before the breakout (3).
 This was a signal of a trend reversal.

 Note: Although traders usually use longer-term moving averages on a daily chart, they provide lagging signals and confirm a solid trend direction.
 Short-term MAs are more sensitive to price fluctuations, so they reflect even short-term movements within a strong trend.

 The entry point would have depended on the trader’s approach.
-The take-profit target would have equalled the distance between the head and the neckline (4).
+The take-profit target would have equaled the distance between the head and the neckline (4).
 As the trend was strong, the trader could have used a trailing take-profit order and lifted the target.
 The stop-loss level could have been placed according to the risk/reward ratio and changed accordingly if there had been a trailing take profit.

 The Inverse Head and Shoulders Pattern: Limitations